ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

     - customized Linux operating system (OS).  handles communication with the security service and can run the vendor's software
     - Azure Sphere Security Services, also known as AS3

+IoT Edge:
-IoT Edge: Fully managed service that allows data analysis models to be pushed directly onto IoT devices, which allows them to react quickly to state changes without needing to consult cloud-based AI models.
+- Fully managed service
+- allows data analysis models to be pushed directly **onto IoT devices**
+- which allows them to react quickly to state changes without needing to consult cloud-based AI models.
+- Used to analyze data on End user devices

+Azure Time Series Insights (IoT deployments)
+- an end-to-end PaaS
+- to ingest, process, store and query highly contexualized, time-series-optimized IoT-scale data.
+- is ideal for ad-hoc data exploration and operational analysis

 #### Big data (and analytics)
 Azure Synapse Analytics: Fully managed data warehouse with integral security at every level of scale at no extra cost.
 Run analytics at a massive scale by using a cloud-based enterprise data warehouse that takes advantage of massively parallel processing to run complex queries quickly across petabytes of data.